fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

 # Rendezvous

-The Rendezvous component act as a discovery service for a fowbow federated cloud.
+The Rendezvous component act as a discovery service for a fowbow federation.
 It allows members to find each other by providing a complete status of the federation.

 ## Install